FINANCIAL AID RATE96%

 The list of schools below have been selected by researching which schools offer similar programs to University of New Mexico.

-- Institute of American Indian and Alaska Native Culture in Santa Fe, NM (46 miles away)
+- Institute of American Indian and Alaska Native Culture in Roswell, NM (46 miles away)

-- New Mexico Institute of Mining and Technology in Socorro, NM (72 miles away)
+- New Mexico Institute of Mining and Technology in Gallup, NM (72 miles away)

-- New Mexico Highlands University in Las Vegas, NM (87 miles away)
+- New Mexico Highlands University in Santa Fe, NM (87 miles away)

-- Fort Lewis College in Durango, CO (167 miles away)
+- Fort Lewis College in Denver, CO (167 miles away)

-- New Mexico Military Institute in Roswell, NM (167 miles away)
+- New Mexico Military Institute in Hobbs, NM (167 miles away)

 Also, check out our college lists below, which can help students compare schools to one another: